MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

 Communications time per day
 #########################################################

-To calculate the time available for communications per day as a function of time it is first necessary to define a ground station, through the ``add_ground_station_simple()`` function.
+To calculate the time available for communications per day it is first necessary to define a ground station, through the ``add_ground_station_simple()`` function.
 The ground station is defined by its latitude and longitude, assuming a spherical Earth.